Rhyl: Four charged with attempted murder

 Four people have been charged with attempted murder following an incident in Rhyl, Denbighshire.

-One person remains in hospital in a stable condition following the incident, which took place in the early hours of Sunday morning, North Wales Police said.
+One person remains in hospital in a stable condition following the incident, which took place on Crescent Road in the early hours of Sunday morning, North Wales Police said.

 A 17-year-old boy and a man, 18, both from Rhyl, and two women, aged 18 and 37 from Trelogan, Flintshire, appeared at Llandudno Magistrates Court, Conwy, on Tuesday morning accused of attempted murder.